FMSCAN - frequencies for any place and transmitter maps

 - draw single frequency maps for the area

-- display a network map with frequencies for the programme
+- display a network map with frequencies for the program

-List all frequencies and programmes of this transmitter.
+List all frequencies and programs of this transmitter, view photos where available and see the position in a google map.
 Further options:

 - View transmitter map of surrounding area with various scale options